Surveillance video shows police searching backyard moments after child shot and killed in Newark

 "I heard a big noise.
 I thought it was somebody that dropped something on the floor.
 I didn't think anything like somebody was shooting upstairs," said the landlord of the residential building.

-The landlord, who shared the surveillance video with CBS2, said a woman with a 7-year-old child moved in three weeks ago.
+The landlord, who shared the surveillance video with CBS2, said a woman with a 8-year-old child moved in three weeks ago.

 "I thought that was him running around, playing.
 I thought it was just kids playing upstairs," the landlord said.